vinci-grape/Learning-based-Models-for-VD/README.md

 Then you need to go to `openai.api_key` in `LLM/chatgpt.py` to set the API_KEY

 ### Install Joern for build Vul4C from scratch[optional]
-Before you build Joern, please make sure you have installed sbt and scala, we recommend install them from SDKMAN.
+Before you build Joern, please make sure you have installed sbt and scala, we recommend installing them from SDKMAN.
 ```shell
 cd Vul4C
 git clone https://github.com/joernio/joern